intger/landing/README.md

 1- JS code for the multi-step form is on the /js/custom-functions.js file.
 2- Function to save data on the database is on functions.php file.
 3- Form html code is in /custom-form/form.php file.
 4- Css style for landing page is on style.css and relevant code to landing-page starts after this comment " Coding Challenge CSS ( Here starts the Landing Page css ) ".
-The rest is some default CSS styling for the theme and.
+The rest is some default CSS styling for the theme.
 5- Since it was just a landing page it was organized as a page-template in Wordpress and code for it is on landing-page.php.
 There you might see some php coding related to ACF which was used to give user possibility to change content later on.

 ```